Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization: Introduction

 Under rerandomization, the statistical properties of the unadjusted and linearly-adjusted estimators for the average treatment effect have been extensively studied under a finite-population design-based framework. \cite{li2018asymptotic} first established the design-based asymptotic theory for the unadjusted estimator (i.e., the two-sample difference-in-means estimator) under rerandomization. \cite{li2020rerandomization} generalized their results to covariate-adjusted estimators based on linear regression, and recommended the combination of rerandomization and regression adjustment to optimize statistical precision.
-Rerandomization has also been extended to accommodate tiers of covariates with varying importance \citep{morgan2015rerandomization}, sequential rerandomization in batches \citep{zhou2018sequential}, high-dimensional settings with a diverging number of covariates \citep{wang2022rerandomization}, split-plot designs \citep{shi2022rerandomization}, cluster rerandomization \citep{lu2023design}, stratified rerandomization \citep{wang2023rerandomization}, as well as rerandomization based on p-values from regression-based balance assessment \citep{zhao2024no}.
-A notable feature of all the previous works is the focus on the unadjusted and linearly-adjusted estimators---a common choice when adopting the finite-population design-based framework for statistical inference.
+Rerandomization has also been extended to accommodate tiers of covariates with varying importance \citep{morgan2015rerandomization}, sequential rerandomization in batches \citep{zhou2018sequential}, high-dimensional settings with a diverging number of covariates \citep{wang2022rerandomization}, split-plot designs \citep{shi2022rerandomization}, {survey experiments \citep{cytrynbaum2021optimal, yang2023rejective},} cluster rerandomization \citep{lu2023design}, stratified rerandomization \citep{wang2023rerandomization}, rerandomization based on p-values from regression-based balance assessment \citep{zhao2024no}, {finely stratified designs \citep{bai2022optimality,cytrynbaum2024finely}}, {and best-choice rerandomization \citep{WangLi2025}}.
+A notable feature of much of this literature is its focus on unadjusted and linearly-adjusted estimators, natural estimator choices under the finite-population design-based framework.